 - reaction time

-For this reason, any personal trainer working on speed and agility with a client must assess these factors first.
+For this reason, anyone looking to work on speed and agility with a client must assess these factors first.
 By identifying weaknesses or potential muscle imbalances, tightness (shortness), and restriction, or even a lack of structural strength, the speed and agility coach can target his or her training program to improve these qualities and thus prepare the athlete for potential improvement.

 We have seen athletes improve their 10-yard dash times and thus their 40 yard times simply by increasing their base strength and stability levels.
 For instance, if you help an athlete develop the ability to put more force into the ground via enhanced strength and power in the triple joint extension action of hip, knee and ankle, you will potentially help him or her to run faster.
 Add to this an improved structural base level of core abdominal, low back and glute stability and you will have a more explosive, faster athlete, assuming that his or her running mechanics are sound.